ansible-collections/overview/collection_checklist.md

 - [ ] collection repository should not contain any unnecessary files like, for example, temporary files created by development tools.
 Temporary files MUST be added to `.gitignore`.

 **Tests:**

+Note for reviewers: If you don't know how to check the points below, please ask maintainers of the collection you're reviewing how you can do it.
+- In most cases, CI is set up via GitHub Actions.
+- Check `.yml` files in the `.github/workflows` directory.
+There must be at least the `sanity` section under `jobs` containing the `ansible-test sanity` command running against all supported ansible-core versions that must be also listed there, for example, `- stable-2.11, - stable-2.12, - stable-2.13`.
+- Check workflow runs by clicking the `Actions` tab in the repository's page - you're interested in `Scheduled` runs, runs against release commits and runs against pull requests.
+- If there are no workflows in the `Actions` tab, ask the collection maintainers how CI is implemented.

 - [ ] passed `ansible-test sanity`
 - [ ] if `test/sanity/ignore*.txt` exists, it MUST not contain error codes listed [here](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst#ci-testing)